AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-import-a-key.md

 ## Overview

 This how-to guide provides instructions on how to import a private key into the `keosd` default wallet.
-You can use the private key to authorize transactions in an EOSIO blockchain.
+You can use the private key to authorize transactions in an Antelope blockchain.

 ## Before you Begin